 - Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

 - Some medicines can affect how pregabalin works.
 Tell your doctor if you are using any of the following:

-- An ACE inhibitor (benazepril, enalapril, lisinopril, quinapril, ramipril)
+- ACE inhibitor (including, benazepril, enalapril, lisinopril, quinapril, ramipril)

 - Tell your doctor if you use anything else that makes you sleepy.
 Some examples are allergy medicine, narcotic pain medicine, and alcohol.

 - Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, heart failure, heart rhythm problems, a bleeding disorder, or a low blood platelet count.
 Tell your doctor if you have a history of angioedema (severe swelling), alcohol or drug abuse, depression, or other mood problems.